Mobile phones in prison

 In most jurisdictions, prison inmates are forbidden from possessing mobile phones due to their ability to communicate with the outside world and other security issues.
 Mobile phones are one of the most smuggled items into prisons.
 They provide inmates the ability to make and receive unauthorized phone calls, send email and text messages, use social media, and follow news pertaining to their case, among other forbidden uses.

 Reasons cell phones are prohibited

-Security concerns are often cited for why cell-phones are prohibited in prisons.
+Security concerns are often cited for why cellphones are prohibited in prisons.